queens-satellite-team/Space-School/lab5/lab5.md

 <img src="https://user-images.githubusercontent.com/48306876/138555772-d5ea32e9-71ab-46a6-b17e-90f50688157f.png" width=200 height=200)>

 **Flux Pen:** this prepares the metal surfaces for soldering by cleaning and removing any oxides and impurities.
-Flux allows the heat to be transferred to the metals more easily.❗ If using rosin core solder, you do not need to use flux when soldering. ❗
+Flux allows the heat to be transferred to the metals more easily.❗ If using rosin core solder (a special kind of solder we will talk a bit more later), you do not need to use flux when soldering. ❗

 <img src="https://user-images.githubusercontent.com/48306876/138556039-b4a0b860-b751-4b91-874d-a6db35f763eb.png" width=200 height=200)>